dapperfu/pydarknet2/README.md

 ## Configuration

+The default configuration values for ```pydarknet``` can be controlled through environmental variables.
+This allows you to have multiple darknet installations and builds.

 | Env Variable             | Description                            | Default                                              |
 |--------------------------|----------------------------------------|------------------------------------------------------|
 | ```DARKNET_ROOT```       | Root directory for darknet.            | ```~/.darknet```                                     |